-9.3.4 Implementing Aggregations
+9.5.4 Implementing Aggregations

 This section explains how to implement your own aggregations in your own application.
-It is meant to be an advanced section, so if you do not intend to implement your own aggregation, you might want to stop reading here and come back later when you need to know how to implement your own aggregation.
+It is an advanced section, so if you do not intend to implement your own aggregation, you might want to stop reading here and come back later when you need to know how to implement your own aggregation.